-- > To assess the baseline position of system performance: - For the base year assumed for the DWMP (for PR24 this is assumed to be 2020); - Against planning objectives arising from future changes to the system (to the defined planning horizon). - > To understand wider resilience issues within each catchment that could impact on maintaining compliance with planning objectives.
+- > To assess the baseline position of system performance: - For the base year assumed for the DWMP (for the DWMP produced to support PR24 this is assumed to be 2020; companies can select an alternative base year provided this is clearly documented and justified); - Against planning objectives arising from future changes to the system (to the defined planning horizon). - > To understand wider resilience issues within each catchment that could impact on maintaining compliance with planning objectives.